hombit/freddi/Readme.md

   --gausssigma arg                      Width of for Gauss distribution.
 This
                                         option works only with
                                         --initialcond=gaussF
+  --windtype arg (=no)                  Type of the wind

+                                        Values:
+                                          no: no wind
+                                          SS73C: super-Eddington spherical wind
+                                        from Shakura-Sunyaev 1973
+                                          Janiuk2015: super-Eddington Janiuk et
+                                        al. 2015
+                                          Woods1996: thermal wind Woods et al.
+                                        1996.
+Requires --windXi, --windTic and
+                                        --windPow to be specified  toy: a toy wind model used in arXiv:2105.11974,
+                                        the mass loss rate is proportional to the central accretion rate.
+Requires
+                                        --windPow to be specified --windXi arg                          Ionization parameter, the ratio of the radiation and gas pressures --windTic arg                         Inverse Compton temperature, K.
+                                        Characterizes the hardness of the
+                                        irradiating spectrum
+  --windPow arg                         Multiplicative coefficient to control
+                                        wind power

+Parameters of accreting neutron star:
+  --nsprop arg (=dummy)                 Neutron star geometry and radiation
+                                        properties name and specifies default
+                                        values of --Rx, --Risco and --freqx

+                                        Values:
+                                          dummy: NS radiation efficiency is R_g
+                                        * (1 / R_x - 1 / 2R_in), default
+                                        --freqx is 0, default Rx is 1e6, default Risco is Kerr value
+                                          newt: NS radiation efficiency is a
+                                        functions of NS frequency, that's why
+                                        --freqx must be specified explicitly
+                                          sibgatullin-sunyaev2000: NS radiation
+                                        efficiency, and default values of Rx
+                                        and Risco are functions of NS
+                                        frequency, that's why --freqx must be
+                                        specified explicitly
+  --freqx arg                           Accretor rotation frequency, Hz.
+This
+                                        parameter is not linked to --kerr,
+                                        agree them yourself
+  --Rx arg                              Accretor radius, cm --Bx arg                              Accretor polar magnetic induction, G --hotspotarea arg (=1)                ???
+Relative area of hot spot on the
+                                        accretor
+  --epsilonAlfven arg (=1)              Factor in Alfven radius formula --inversebeta arg (=0)                ???
+  --Rdead arg (=0)                      Maximum inner radius of the disk that
+                                        can be obtained, it characterises
+                                        minimum torque in the dead disk, cm --fptype arg (=no-outflow)            ???
+Accretor Mdot fraction mode fp.

+                                        Values:
+                                          no-outflow: all the matter passing
+                                        inner disk radius falling onto neutron
+                                        star, fp = 1
+                                          propeller: all the matter flows away
+                                        from both disk and neutron star, fp = 0
+                                          corotation-block: like 'no-otflow'
+                                        when Alfven radius is smaller than
+                                        corotation radius, like 'propeller'
+                                        otherwise
+                                          geometrical: generalisation of
+                                        'corotation-block' for the case of not
+                                        co-directional of disk rotation axis
+                                        and neutron star magnetic field axis.
+                                        Requires --fp-geometrical-chi to be
+                                        specified
+                                          eksi-kutlu2010: ???
+                                          romanova2018: ???, requires
+                                        --romanova2018-par1 and
+                                        --romanova2018-par2 to be specified --fp-geometrical-chi arg              angle between disk rotation axis and neutron star magnetic axis for
+                                        --fptype=geometrical, degrees
+  --romanova2018-par1 arg               ??? par1 value for --fptype=romanova201
+                                        8 and --kappattype=romanova2018
+  --romanova2018-par2 arg               ??? par2 value for --fptype=romanova201
+                                        8 and --kappattype=romanova2018
+  --kappattype arg (=const)             kappa_t describes how strong is
+                                        interaction between neutron star
+                                        magnitosphere and disk, magnetic torque
+                                        is kappa_t(R) * mu^2 / R^3.
+This
+                                        parameter describes type of radial
+                                        destribution of this parameter

+                                        Values:
+                                          const: doesn't depend on radius,
+                                        kappa_t = value.
+Requires
+                                        --kappat-const-value to be specified
+                                          corstep: kappa_t is 'in' inside
+                                        corotation radius, and 'out' outside.
+                                        Requires --kappat-corstep-in and
+                                        --kappat-corstep-out to be specified
+                                          romanova2018: similar to corstep
+                                        option, but the outside value is
+                                        reduced by the portion taken away by wind (see Table 2 of
+                                        Romanova+2018,NewA,62,94).
+Requires
+                                        --kappat-romanova2018-in,
+                                        --kappat-romanova2018-out
+                                        --romanova2018-par1 and --romanova-par2
+                                        to be specified
+  --kappat-const-value arg (=0.33333333333333331)
+                                        kappa_t value for --kappattype=const
+  --kappat-corstep-in arg (=0.33333333333333331)
+                                        kappa_t value inside corotation radius
+                                        for --kappattype=corstep
+  --kappat-corstep-out arg (=0.33333333333333331)
+                                        kappa_t value outside corotation radius
+                                        for --kappattype=corstep
+  --kappat-romanova2018-in arg (=0.33333333333333331)
+                                        kappa_t value inside corotation radius
+                                        for --kappattype=romanova2018
+  --kappat-romanova2018-out arg (=0.33333333333333331)
+                                        kappa_t value outside corotation radius
+                                        for --kappattype=romanova2018
+  --nsgravredshift arg (=off)           Neutron star gravitational redshift
+                                        type.

+                                        Values:
+                                          off: gravitational redshift doesn't
+                                        taken into account
+                                          on: redshift is (1 - R_sch / Rx),
+                                        where R_sch = 2GM/c^2

 Parameters of self-irradiation.
 Qirr = Cirr * (H/r / 0.05)^irrindex * L * psi / (4 pi R^2), where psi is angular distrbution of X-ray radiation: